6 Questions That Reveal Your Character’s Emotional Core

 • To escape a cursed forest

 Why it matters: The want drives the plot.
-It gives your character direction, momentum, and agency.
+It gives your character direction, momentum, and agency, but it’s not the whole story.

 4. What does your character need?